Daniel-Manjarrez/DuelDash/README.md

 2. Set up your breadboard and components so that it follows the Fritzing diagram circuit configuration below:

 3. Once everything is set up, you can connect your ESP32 to your computer via USB-C and click on the `Upload` sketch button on the top left of the Arduino IDE after selecting your board and appropriate configurations.
 This will make the code compile and store onto the ESP32.
+Repeat this again for a second ESP32.

 4. Lastly, feel free to 3D print the STL files in the `EnclosureSTLFiles` folder to then assemble an enclosure for the controller's circuit with tape to resemble a traditional looking controller which can potentionally look like this: